Wien | Website

 Confocal microscopes are for better resolution in space, for example to study chromatin structure in nuclei.
 Video-microscopy, as its name suggests, serves as a camera to shoot movies from your samples.
 It provides excellent time resolution at the expense of some structural details.
 The live cell imaging platform is a hybrid system: one may use it like a video-microscope or, it can be transformed into a confocal one by attaching a laser scanning module to the stativ.
 Soon, an incubation chamber will complete the workstation to provide convenient growth temperature, CO2 and humidity for live samples.
 This system might become the favourite of neurologists and developmental biologists enabling them long lasting observations in natural conditions.
 With the arsenal of the imaging center students, professors and scientists are able to visualize, isolate and study fine structures of various objects and materials, not necessarily biological ones.
 It is possible to quantify and follow movements of microorganisms, organelles and even single molecules.
 Spatial and temporal changes of protein interactions, quantification of internal pH, redox potentials, concentration of ions, such as Calcium, and of molecules, such as glucose, will be possible to measure as long as their presence can be converted into fluorescent signals.
 Last but not least, one can feel the sensation of making surgery with a laser knife of the microdissecting microscope.
 This system allows you to separate and to collect specific regions of your sample, for example tumorous cells from tissues.
 By cutting a teeny-weeny part of a given specimen for further analysis, one may perform single cell DNA, RNA tests.

-Service fees and prices are specified in the User fees table.
+Service fees and prices are specified according to the affiliation of the user, and depends on project's funding, too.
 MSI reserves the right to update prices at any time.
 Users can receive a customized offer per email after a project discussion and before starting the experiments.
 Updates of service fees and prices apply for ongoing projects, too.

 Autonomous work in the MSI facility is exclusively allowed after receiving a training by the facility staff.
 A training only applies for a selected microscope; autonomous usage of all microscopes is possible but, requires a separate training on every single setup.
 Users are not allowed to train newcomers.
 To schedule training, please contact the facility head.
 During training, future users will be informed about safety and booking regulation.If training is not successful or if the user does not comply with the rules of the facility, in particular safety rules, facility staff can ban individual users temporarily or permanently from the utilization of instrumentation or the facility.